First Battle of Târgu Frumos: Battle

-In the vanguard of Trofimenko's 27th Army, Lieutenant-General S. G. Goriachev's 35th Guards Rifle Corps resumed its advance southward from the Hârlǎu region towards Târgu Frumos during the morning on 9 April, with two rifle divisions deployed from left to right in his first echelon.
+In the vanguard of Trofimenko's 27th Army, Lieutenant-General S. G. Goriachev's 35th Guards Rifle Corps resumed its advance southward from the Hârlău region towards Târgu Frumos during the morning on 9 April, with two rifle divisions deployed from left to right in his first echelon.
 Soviet riflemen quickly defeated the Romanian troops defending the town and most of the surrounding region, being reinforced by the Corps' second echelon consisting of one airborne and one rifle divisions before any enemy reaction.
 Meanwhile, the 42nd Guards Rifle Division captured the town of Pașcani, situated 14 mi west of Târgu Frumos and defended by the Romanian 6th Infantry Division.
 At the same time, forward detachments of Bogdanov's 2nd Tank Army advancing east of the town attempted to reinforce Trofimenko's infantry fighting in the Târgu Frumos region, but were unable to do so due to German defenders.
 The German Eighth Army reacted promptly realizing the danger to its main defenses west of Iași, by moving Hasso von Manteuffel's Panzergrenadier Division Großdeutschland towards Târgu Frumos.
 Elements of the division were ordered to launch a counterattack from the south of the town as soon as possible.
 Attacking during the rest of the day, that small German force managed to seize and hold only a foothold in the southern part of the town.
 However, by this time two divisions of Goriachev's 35th Guards Rifle Corps reached the region and added their weight to Trofimenko's southward thrust.
 By nightfall, three divisions leading 35th Corps advance passed Târgu Frumos and established a salient 3 mi to 7 mi deep within the Romanian defense line south and southeast of the town.